+Benefits provided.
 LACERS provides retirement, disability, death benefits, postemployment healthcare benefits, and annual cost-of-living adjustments based on the employees' years of service, age, and final compensation.
-Employees with ten or more years of service may retire if they are at least 55 years old, or if the retirement date is between October 2, 1996 and September 30, 1999 at age 50 or older with at least 30 years of service.
-Normal retirement allowances are reduced for employees under age 60 at the time of retirement, unless they have more than 30 years of service and are age 55 or older.
+There are two tiers of memberships.
+Under Tier 1, employees with ten or more years of service may retire if they are at least 55 years old, or if the retirement date is between October 2, 1996 and September 30, 1999 at age 50 or older with at least 30 years of service.
+Normal retirement allowances are reduced for employees under age 55 with ten or more years of service at the time of retirement, unless they have more than 30 years of service at any age at the time of retirement.
 Employees aged 70 or above may retire at any time with no required minimum period of service.
+Membership to Tier 1 is closed to new entrants.
+Eligible employees hired on or after July 1, 2013 become members of Tier 2.
+Under Tier 2, employees with ten or more years of service may retire if they are at age 65, or at age 70 or older regardless of length of service.
+Normal retirement allowances are reduced for employees under age 55 with ten or more years of service at the time of retirement.
 LACERS does not have a mandatory retirement age.